-The water level in the ponds is maintained at or lower than elevation 4 feet mean sea level (ft-msl) through pumping efforts.
-Thus, the normal storage pool was set to elevation 4 ft-msl for stability analyses.
+The water level in Pond E is maintained at or lower than mean sea level through pumping efforts.
+Thus, the normal storage pool was set to elevation 0 feet mean sea level (ft-msl) for stability analyses.

 3.2 Maximum Surcharge Pool